Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ### 📅 06/11/25

 Jinja Templates inheritance.
 Adding colored borders to see potentially suspicious processes on ```index``` page.
 PeFile infos for DLL view, really cryptic for now, but useful infos to see if DLL is packed or known.
-Preparing events alerts for strange new processes with ```Asyncio.Queue()```
+Preparing events alerts for strange new processes with ```Asyncio.Queue()``` Hunt for logic flaws in score, making easiest maintainable function for score handling.

 ### Strange behaviour to fix